corndeladmin/tech-docs/src/js/imports-and-exports.md

 Let's suppose we're organising our code into three classes:

-- `Diary` to monitor our wellbeing
+- `DiaryEntry` to monitor our wellbeing
 - `Meal` to track our meals
 - `Workout` to log our exercise